Deboky/Exploratory-Data-Analysis/README.md

-# Exploratory-Data-Analysis
+# Exploratory Data Analysis

-Visualisation of Dataset using various plots
-Various aspects of the data could be observed throughout the data exploration in this coursework.
-The dataset that has been provided contains different characteristics that have been acknowledged.
-These are correlations, seasonal behavior, outliers.
-As the company is interested in the stores having a higher and medium number of customers, the visualisations provided contain the characteristics of the stores with a higher and medium number of customers.
-Thus, dividing the dataset into high, medium, low, and very low helped to understand the stores better.
-Different plots have different advantages over the other, which imparts several meanings associated with the dataset.
-The first visualisation contains a line plot that conveys the stores' segmentation based on the number of customer visits.
-The second visualisation deals with the trendlines for a medium number of customers, which gives the idea about the increase or decrease of customer visits throughout the year.
-Next, the box plot's addition gives a clear picture about distribution and outliers for the stores with a higher number of customers.
-Then, overlaid Radar plot has been added that gives the idea about the summary data for stores with a higher number of customers.
-To understand the correlation among the summary data, the radar plot has been included.
-To check for seasonal behavior of the stores, autocorrelation has been introduced.
-Lastly, the two interactive plots containing histogram and bubble plot were added to investigate the stores with a high and medium number of customers.
-While exploring the dataset, I have found an exciting aspect of stores with a very low number of customers.
-Store “ZMS” shows negative linearity, which means the number of customers in that store decreased throughout the year linearly.
-There is thus a possibility of closing that store.
-On the other hand, stores "NMO","AEI","NGB","YYO","ZSD","MAJ" shows positive trendlines.
-At the starting of the year, there was very a smaller number of customers but gradually the number of customers increased.
-This could be possible because of various reasons such as store marketing, the introduction of popular products, sales, etc
+## Overview
+This project focuses on visualizing various aspects of a dataset provided as part of this coursework.
+The dataset encapsulates different characteristics which include correlations, seasonal behavior, and outliers.
+This README outlines the methodology and insights from the visual exploration aimed at understanding the dynamics of customer visits across stores with varying footfall.

+## Visualization Breakdown

+### Dataset Segmentation
+The dataset is categorized into four segments based on the volume of customer traffic:
+- **High**
+- **Medium**
+- **Low**
+- **Very Low**

+These categories help to focus our analysis on stores with higher and medium customer traffic as per the company's interest.

+### Visualization Techniques and Insights

+1. **Line Plot**
+   - Provides a segmentation of stores based on the number of customer visits.
+   - This initial visualization sets the stage for a detailed analysis by highlighting the stores under consideration.

+2. **Trendlines**
+   - These plots are crucial for understanding the dynamics in customer visits over the year, particularly for stores with a medium volume of traffic.

+3. **Box Plot**
+   - Offers insights into distribution and identifies outliers specifically for stores with a high number of customers, facilitating targeted strategic decisions.

+4. **Radar Plot**
+   - An overlaid radar plot that summarizes data for stores with high customer footfall, providing a comparative perspective on key metrics.

+5. **Autocorrelation**
+   - Evaluates seasonal patterns in customer visits, aiding in the anticipation of peak periods.

+6. **Interactive Visualizations**
+   - Includes an interactive histogram and bubble plot that allow deeper investigation into the characteristics of stores with high and medium customer traffic.

+### Key Observations

+- **Store ZMS**
+  - Exhibits a negative linear trend, with customer numbers decreasing throughout the year, suggesting a potential closure consideration.

+- **Stores with Positive Trends**
+  - Stores such as "NMO", "AEI", "NGB", "YYO", "ZSD", "MAJ" show positive trendlines.
+Initially, these stores had fewer customers, but experienced a gradual increase, likely influenced by effective marketing, the introduction of popular products, and strategic sales events.

+## Conclusion

+The exploratory data analysis provided here reveals critical insights into customer behavior and store performance, serving as a foundation for strategic decision-making.
+Further analysis could extend these observations with predictive modeling to forecast future trends.